robsiegwart/metk/README.md

 - `NamedMaterial`

 Define a custom material with the `Material` class and assign properties to it.
-Refer to the naming conventions to for consistency.
-It basically is just a container for key-value data accessible as properties on the object.

 Or, import a standard library material - some are included in the package so
 far: